-Plan and implement your QoS configuration in descending order of feature importance.
-This helps to ensure that the most important features are configured first.
-Also, if insufficient rule resources become a problem on one or more ports, this approach can help you recognize how to distribute the desired feature implementations across multiple switches to achieve your objectives.
-For example, a given type of traffic may be of higher importance than other traffic types you want to expedite by using QoS.
-In this case you should plan and configure your QoS resource usage first for the most important traffic type before configuring QoS resource usage for other traffic types.
-If insufficient resources remain for all of the QoS implementation you want, try spreading this implementation across multiple switches.
+If you want to configure QoS and either ACLs or Rate-Limiting (or both) on a 3400cl or 6400xl switch, plan and implement your configuration in descending order of feature importance.
+This will help to ensure that the most important features are configured first.
+Also, if insufficient resources become a problem, this approach can help you recognize how to distribute the desired feature implementations across multiple switches to achieve your objectives.
+For example, adding ACLs consumes resources faster than QoS rules and policies.
+If QoS is more important on a particular 3400cl or 6400cl switch than ACLs, then you should plan and configure your QoS resource usage first for that switch.
+If insufficient resources remain for all of the ACL implementation you want, try spreading this implementation across multiple switches.

-QoS Resource Usage and Monitoring
+QoS Resource Usage and Monitoring on 3400cl/6400cl Switches

-QoS configurations on the switches covered in this chapter use rule resources on a per-port basis.
-Per-Port QoS rule usage is reserved as shown below:
+QoS, ACLs, multicast protocols, and Rate-Limiting configurations on the 3400cl/6400cl switches use rule resources on a per-port basis.
+Per-Port rule usage is reserved as shown below: